Homepage of Yoann Launay

 The failure of the old Big-Bang against expansion in 18 holes

 We still manage to receive microwave signals from the Big-Bang plasma, still travelling today, coming from all directions.
 The analysis of this signal suggested that places that were too far away from each other to have ever been in contact at that time, had actually interacted (for instance with the same light).
-From that discovery in the 60s, people decided we needed a pre-Big-Bang to allow a ‘contact’ time and called it inflation.
+From that discovery in the 60s, people decided we needed a pre-Big-Bang (or an extension) to allow a ‘contact’ time and called it inflation.

 Hands-on Inflation